INVESTING FROM ABROAD

-If buyer or relative (first degree of separation) moves into the property then it is considered a principal residence and the contract price is the price of the property.
+If a buyer or relative (first degree of separation) moves into the property then it is considered a principal residence and the contract price is the price of the property.

-If buyer/owner rents out the property before the property is registered on the title (which may take up to a year or two), then the property is considered an investment property and the buyer is required to pay a portion of the purchase price to the builder because the builder can’t claim this money from the government.
+If the buyer/owner rents out the property before the property is registered on the title (which may take up to a year or two), then the property is considered an investment property, and the buyer is required to pay a portion of the purchase price to the builder because the builder can’t claim this money from the government.

 We're confident that you'll be pleased with our service.
-You can read our testimonials or ask to speak with our past clients about their experience with Nadlan Realty.
+You can read our testimonials or ask to speak with our past clients about their experience with Nadlan realty.